tomirgang/eh21_maintainable_linux/examples/elbe_advanced/README.md

 - qt6-base-dev
 - qt6-declarative-dev

+We also need to app the dynamic loaded app dependencies.
+The coffee app relies on:

+- qml6-module-qtquick
+- qml6-module-qtquick-controls
+- qml6-module-qtquick-layouts
+- qml6-module-qtquick-templates
+- qml6-module-qtquick-window
+- qml6-module-qtqml-workerscript

 Now we can build the package by running `pdebuild` in folder `examples/elbe_advanced/coffee-6.4.2`.
 This will build package for the host CPU architecture.
 The build results are stored in `/var/cache/pbuilder/result`.